-- Provide high-level administrative and logistical support to the Chair of Family Violence Prevention, including but not limited to activities such as, records management, secretariat activities, correspondence, mail outs). - Coordination of team meetings, including room bookings and distribution of agendas and minutes. - Responsible for monitoring budgets, including payment of invoices and highlighting discrepancies to the supervisor. - Coordinate meetings, workshops and conferences. - Under broad direction, set-up processes to monitor research outputs and supported research. - Process and collate data received from -supported projects into the required format. - Contribute to general project administrative tasks. - Attend and contribute to other meetings, seminars and/or conferences as required. - Other duties as directed by supervisor consistent with the classification of this position. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.
+- Provide administrative support to the PC4 Office (ie, records management, minute taking, correspondence, mail outs) - Responsible for the management of PC4 budget including payment of invoices on behalf of the PC4 office. - Maintain the PC4 media presence by updating and producing new content for the PC4 website, emails and twitter handle. - Assist in the coordination of meetings, workshops and conferences - Provide administrative support to the PC4 Coordinators' Network and Concept Development Workshops - Monitor the progress of PC4 supported research for the PC4 research portfolio. - Under broad direction, set-up processes to monitor PC4 outputs and supported research. - Conduct library or archival searches for materials relevant to PC4 supported research and prepare bibliographies for use by the PC4 Research Coordinator and National Manager. - Process and collate data received from PC4 supported projects into the PC4 required format - Contribute to general project administrative tasks - Attend and contribute to other meetings, seminars and/or conferences as required. - Other duties as directed by supervisor - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.

-2. Selection Criteria
+1. Selection Criteria

-2.1 ESSENTIAL
+1.1 ESSENTIAL

-- Tertiary qualification in health sciences, nursing, psychology or related field or an equivalent combination of relevant experience and/or education/training. - Highly developed interpersonal, written and verbal communication.
+- Tertiary qualification in health sciences, nursing, psychology or related field or an equivalent combination of relevant experience and/or education/training. - Highly developed interpersonal, written and verbal communication - Highly developed organisational skills, attention to detail and demonstrated ability to meet deadlines and manage competing demands. - Proven capacity to work both within a team as well as independently with minimal supervision, within a framework of broad guidelines and procedures and show initiative. - Demonstrated high level of computing skills including competency with word processing, spreadsheets, databases, internet and email.

-- Highly developed organisational skills and attention to detail. - Excellent time management skills and the ability to prioritise competing demands. - Proven capacity to show initiative and work both within a team as well as independently with minimal supervision, within a framework of broad guidelines and procedures. - Demonstrated high level of computing skills including competency with word processing, spreadsheets, databases, internet and email. - Demonstrated experience providing general administration support, research support and creation of summative materials for milestones and supported research.
+Demonstrated experience providing general administration support, research support and creation of summative materials for PC4 milestones and supported research.

-2.2 DESIRABLE
+1.2 DESIRABLE